 the right side of the page.
 The system automatically saves your

 entered drug list in case you need to make any changes to your

-You next will be asked if you want to choose a preferred
+You next will be asked to choose a pharmacy.
+You need to choose

 On the Refine Your Plan Results page select the type of